Metal theft: Canada

 In Quebec, during May 2006, thieves stole sections of copper roofing, gutters and wiring from four Quebec City churches, two being St. Charles de Limoilou and St. Francois d'Assise.
 The thieves were discovered in action on their third night, whereupon they fled.
 High copper prices are believed to be the reason for the thefts.
 Repairs were expected to cost more than $40,000.

 In October 2010, a 300 lb bronze bell was stolen in Shelburne County, Nova Scotia.
 Thieves removed the bell from a monument in Roseway Cemetery.
 The bell was part of the Roseway United Memorial Church, built in 1912, until it was demolished in 1993.
 It was recovered in a Halifax-area scrapyard October 6, 2010.

 In September 2011, Peterborough, Ontario, experienced a four-hour power outage north of the city when thieves stole power transmission wires.

 Czech Republic

 327 bronze markers stolen from Theresienstadt concentration camp cemetery in mid-April 2008, with 700 more stolen the next week.
 A scrap metal dealer was arrested on April 18, 2008.
 He intended to melt them down for their copper.

-A ten-tonne railway bridge and 200 m of railway trackage, from the town of Horní Slavkov in the Karlovy Vary Region was dismantled and removed by a gang of thieves who presented forged papers saying that the bridge had been condemned.
+In April 2012, a ten-tonne railway bridge and 200 m of railway trackage in the town of Horní Slavkov in the Karlovy Vary Region was dismantled and removed by a gang of thieves who presented forged papers saying that the bridge had been condemned.
 The bridge was erected in 1901.